nikorose87/2D_topo_opt_truss_structure/README.md

-# 2D Topology Optimization of structure trusses
+# 2D Topology Optimization of truss structure

 <div class=caption><b> Caption: </b> Truss structure problem, proposed by Christensen in his book.
 See the reference for more information. </div>